-This has been created to support pro fessional I earning an nd school in nprovement.

-This resource is intended for use in accordance with professional learning programmes provided by Fife Council.

-© Fife Council is the owner of the copyright in this work and all rights are reserved.
+This has been created to support professional learning and school improvement.
+This resource is intended for use in accordance with professional learning programmes provided by Fife Council. © Fife Council is the owner of the copyright in this work and all rights are reserved.
+Fife W